GIScience/ohsome-quality-api/CONTRIBUTING.md

 3. Dev addresses the comments and leaves responses explaining what has to be done.
 In cases where Dev just implemented Rev's suggestion, a simple "Done" is sufficient.
 4. Rev reviews the changes and
     - If Rev is happy with a change, then Rev resolves the comment.
-    - If Rev is still unsatisfied with a change, then Rev adds a further comment explaining what is still missing.
+    - If Rev is still unsatisfied with a change, then Rev adds another comment explaining what is still missing.
 5. Restart from 3 until all comments are resolved.